scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Communication requirements vary according to source, destination, and application.
 Satisfying all these requirements either requires discovering all paths in the network, or optimizing the creation of paths during the beaconing process.
-Selecting the 5 shortest paths per destination at each beaconing period may not satisfy all requirements that different applications, on different endpoints, on different ASes, will have.
+Selecting the 5 shortest paths per destination for each beaconing period may not satisfy all requirements that different applications, on different endpoints, and on different ASes, will have.
 The beacon selection process, the criteria and metrics that they carry, and the adaptability of them all have a strong impact in the traffic engineering of the individual ASes, and of the inter-domain communication as a whole.
 See question 2.7 of {{RFC9217}}.